18. Evolution: The Ouroboros

 - It restores the Save Point.

 - It notifies the Magus: "I cannot evolve.
-The upstream reality is incompatible with my local organs.
+The upstream reality is incompatible with my local components.
 Manual intervention required."

 Consequences